Aliases for APLN Gene

 GeneCards Summary for APLN Gene

 APLN (Apelin) is a Protein Coding gene.
-Diseases associated with APLN include obesity and syndrome of inappropriate antidiuretic hormone.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and apelin receptor binding.
+Diseases associated with APLN include Severe Pre-Eclampsia and Heart Disease.
+Among its related pathways are Signaling by GPCR and Apelin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and G protein-coupled receptor binding.

-Endogenous ligand for APJ, an alternative coreceptor with CD4 for HIV-1 infection.
-Inhibits HIV-1 entry in cells coexpressing CD4 and APJ.
-Apelin-36 has a greater inhibitory activity on HIV infection than other synthetic apelin derivatives.
-The oral intake in the colostrum and the milk could have a role in the modulation of the immune responses in neonates.
-May also have a role in the central control of body fluid homeostasis by influencing AVP release and drinking behavior.
+(Microbial infection) Endogenous ligand for the apelin receptor (APLNR), an alternative coreceptor with CD4 for HIV-1 infection (PubMed:11090199).
+Inhibits HIV-1 entry in cells coexpressing CD4 and APLNR (PubMed:11090199).
+Apelin-36 has a greater inhibitory activity on HIV infection than other synthetic apelin derivatives (PubMed:11090199).

-Apelin-36, apelin-13 and [Pyr1]-apelin-13 are the predominant endogenous ligands for the apelin receptor (APJ receptor), a G-protein-coupled receptor with considerable sequence homology to the angiotensin (AT1) receptor.
+Apelin-36, apelin-13 and [Pyr1]-apelin-13 are the predominant endogenous ligands for the apelin receptor (APJ) receptor.
 The APJ receptor and apelin peptides act as mediators of cardiovascular function, fluid homeostasis and adipocyte endocrine secretion.